Duke-PL-Course/duke-pl-course.github.com/source/_slides/scala.md

 Both [Akka][] and [Play][] are Scala frameworks produced by a company called [Typesafe][].
 Scala, Akka, and Play together make up the [Typesafe Stack][].
 These technologies together make up a highly scalable, event-driven web framework.

 Akka, as previously mentioned, is a library that implements a more advanced actor system than what's offered in Scala's standard library.
-A few advantages are that: it offers better fault tolerance, distributability over many nodes, and transactional actors (transactors).
+A few advantages are that: it offers better fault tolerance, scalability over many nodes, and transactional actors (transactors).

 Play follows a Model-View-Controller (MVC) paradigm in terms of a web applications structure.
 Play scales well because it uses Akka behind the scenes, and the toolchain offers integration with many useful technologies: CoffeeScript, LESS, Websockets, Comet, NoSQL, big data.